Multi-scale Deep Neural Network (MscaleDNN) for Solving Poisson-Boltzmann Equation in Complex Domains: Introduction

 \section{Introduction}

 Deep neural network (DNN) has found many applications beyond its traditional applications such as image classification and speech recognition into the arena of scientific computing \cite{weinan2017deep, weinan2018deep, han2018solving,han2018deep, he2018relu, liao2019deep, raissi2019physics, hamilton2019dnn, strofer2019data,wang2020mesh}.
-However, to apply the commonly-used DNNs to these computational science and engineering problems, we are faced with several challenges.
-The most prominent issue is that the DNN normally only handles data with low frequency content well, which has been shown by a Frequency Principle (F-Principle) that many DNNs learn the low frequency content of the data quickly with good generalization error, but they will be inadequate when high frequency data are involved \cite{xu_training_2018, rahaman2018spectral, xu2019frequency}.
+However, to apply the commonly-used DNNs to computational science and engineering problems, we are faced with several challenges.
+The most prominent issue is that the DNN normally only handles data with low frequency content well, as shown by a Frequency Principle (F-Principle) that many DNNs learn the low frequency content of the data quickly with a good generalization error, but they are inadequate when high frequency data are involved \cite{xu_training_2018, rahaman2018spectral, xu2019frequency}.
 The fast convergence behavior of low frequency has been recently studied rigorously in theory in \cite{luo2019theory, zhang2019explicitizing, basri2019convergence, cao_towards_2020}.
-As a comparison, such a behavior of DNN is just the opposite of that of the popular multi-grid methods (MGM) for solving numerically PDEs, such as the Poisson-Boltzmann (PB) equation, where the convergence is achieved first in the high frequency spectrum of the solution due to the smoothing operations in the MGM.
-Due to the potential of DNNs in handling higher dimensional solutions and approximating functions without the need of a structured mesh as in traditional finite element or finite difference method, it is of great value to extend the capability of DNN as a mesh-less PDE solver.
-Therefore, it is imperative to improve the convergence of DNNs for fine structures in the solution as encountered in the electrostatic potentials of complex molecules.
+As a comparison, such a behavior of DNNs is the opposite of that of the popular multi-grid methods (MGM) for solving PDEs such as the Poisson-Boltzmann (PB) equation, where the convergence is achieved first in the high frequency spectrum of the solution due to the smoothing operations employed in the MGM.
+Considering the potential of DNNs in handling higher dimensional solutions and approximating functions without the need of a structured mesh as in traditional finite element or finite difference method, it is of great value to extend the capability of DNN as a mesh-less PDE solver.
+Therefore, it is imperative to improve the convergence of DNNs for solutions with fine structures as encountered in the electrostatic potentials of complex molecules.